-Drilling to date was focused on decreasing drillhole spacing within the deposit boundaries in order to convert historical resources to NI 43-101 Inferred Resources and then to convert a portion to Indicated Resources.
+Drilling to date was focused on decreasing drillhole spacing within the deposit boundaries in order to convert historical resources to NI 43-101 Inferred Mineral Resources and ultimately convert them to Indicated Mineral Resources for a feasibility study.

 The Company has been actively exploring the 46,553-hectare Pine Point Project area and believes the potential for new discoveries is excellent within proximity to existing infrastructure.
 Only one third of the favorable stratigraphy thickness has been tested to date, so this large area has exceptional shallow depth potential as well.
 The exploration program is applying new and contemporary technology that was not available in the past, to the search for new deposits.